-Roanoke College's Interim Title IX Coordinator is Ms. Teresa Ramey, whose office is located in Morehead Hall.
-Ms. Ramey may be contacted from 8:00 a.m. to 4:30 p.m.
-Monday through Friday by phone at 540-444-4535 or by email ramey@roanoke.edu.
+Roanoke College's Interim Title IX Coordinator is Teresa Ramey, whose office is located in Morehead Hall and may be contacted from 8:00 a.m. to 4:30 p.m.
+Monday through Friday by phone at 540-444-4535 or by email at ramey@roanoke.edu or titleix@roanoke.edu.